 Dr. Steinberg joined Comprehensive Neuropsychological Services in 2002.
-He was appointed Director of Training in 2012 and HIPAA Compliance Officer in 2015.
+He served as Director of Training from 2012 to 2021 and was appointed HIPAA Compliance Officer in 2015.
 He has served as Director since 2020.

 Comprehensive Neuropsychological Services, P.C.